 If you are a household or individual, please go to 1-800-RECYCLE or find a LightRecycle Washington collection center near you.

 You can manage any type of lamp that designates as dangerous waste as universal waste.

 Are your used lamps dangerous waste?

 When determining if used lamps are dangerous waste:

-- Assume they are a dangerous waste.
+- Assume that they are.

-- Use manufacturer’s information, material-safety-data sheets, and other available information to determine toxicity.
+- Use manufacturer’s information, material safety data sheets, and other available information to determine toxicity.

-Store lamps in structurally sound containers, such as cardboard boxes or fiber drums.
+- Store lamps in structurally sound containers, such as cardboard boxes or fiber drums.

 Clearly label individual lamps or containers that are storing lamps with the following: